-When you join a Medicare Advantage Plan, Medicare pays a fixed amount for your coverage each month to the private company offering your Medicare Advantage Plan.
+When you join a Medicare Advantage Plan, Medicare pays a fixed amount for your coverage each month to the company offering your Medicare Advantage Plan.
+Companies that offer Medicare Advantage Plans must follow rules that Medicare sets.
 However, each Medicare Advantage Plan can charge different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to use a specialist or whether you have to go to doctors, facilities, or suppliers that belong to the plan's network for non-emergency or non-urgent care).
 These rules can change each year.
-The plan must notify you about any changes before the start of Open Enrollment for the next year through the Annual Notice of Change, typically mailed to you before September 30 (Open Enrollment is October 15 - December 7 every year).
+The plan must notify you about any changes before the start of the next enrollment year through the Annual Notice of Change, typically mailed to you before September 30.